 In catatonic schizophrenia, an individual primarily suffers from catatonic symptoms like catatonia rigidity, catatonic stupor, and other conditions.
 Here, the individual either holds an uncomfortable position for a very long-time period or he or she keeps fidgeting and moving for a very long time.

 This is a category of schizophrenia in which all individuals fall who do not match with any other types of schizophrenia.

-In this type of schizophrenia, the individual primarily suffers from various symptoms like blunt effect.
+In this type of schizophrenia, the individual primarily suffers from various symptoms like blunt effects.
 This basically means that the individual shows rather diluted emotions or emotions with very little intensity.

 In disorganized schizophrenia, the individual primarily suffers from disorganized speech and thought patterns.
 This condition can have severe negative effects on the social, professional, and academic life of an individual.

-These are the five major types of schizophrenia which have been differentiated by the American Psychological Organization in the Diagnostic and Statistical Manual of Mental Disorders (DSM).
+These are the five major types of schizophrenia that have been differentiated by the American Psychological Organization in the Diagnostic and Statistical Manual of Mental Disorders (DSM).

 the symptoms of schizophrenia start to manifest by the time they reach the age of 16 and 30.
 Schizophrenia includes a range of multi-dimensional symptoms which has three categories.
 Those are-

 Here, the first thing which an individual needs to know is that positive does not necessarily mean something good here.
 Instead, the word ‘positive’ used to refer to the symptoms which add on to the normal experiences of an individual.
 People who suffer from these positive symptoms tend to lose touch with reality and have their own version of reality.
 Some positive symptoms are delusions, hallucinations, movement disorders, and thought disorders.